cmclean5/rEnrich/README.md

 \]
 ```

-Where $N$ is the total number of genes in the network; $C_n$ the number of genes in the community; $A$ the total number of functional annotated genes in the network, and $]mu{a}$ the number of functional annotated genes per community.
 P-values, $\leq$ 10-2, were tested for their strength of significance (sig), by recording the percentage of P-values found from every community/annotation combination, lower than or equal to the observed P-value, when 1000 random permutations of the annotation labels were made.
 P-values found with a strength of significance < 1% were considered statistically significant.
 P-values values were also tested against the more stringent Bonferroni correction at the 0.05 (*), 0.01 (**) and 0.001 (***) significance levels.

 We also tested the significance of the overlap between two annotation sets within a community, or Bridging region, relative to the annotation set sizes at the network level: